ferlopezcarr/spring-boot-microservices/product-service/README.md

 docker-compose up -d
 ```

+### Local

 Run the microservice using the `product-service local` run configuration or by running:

 ```bash
 ./gradlew bootRun --args='--spring.profiles.active=local'
 ```

+Then, the microservice can be accessed at: http://localhost:8081